Pathward: Expansion

 First Federal opened the doors to its first Sioux Falls office – a temporary facility – on September 6, 2000.
 In 2004, the Meta Payment Systems (MPS) division was established in Sioux Falls.
 The next year, in 2005, all bank divisions under First Federal changed their names to MetaBank, inhabiting four market areas: Central Iowa; Northwest Iowa; Brookings; and Sioux Falls.

 In 2009, MetaBank introduced a new retail product line and the MPS division became a leading issuer of rebate and gift cards in the United States and worldwide and one of the top issuers of Visa, MasterCard and Discover prepaid cards.

 In 2014, MetaBank announced the acquisition of AFS/IBEX Financial Services Inc., an insurance premium financing company based in Dallas, Texas.

 MetaBank announced the acquisition of Refund Advantage, a tax refund-transfer software company based in Louisville, Kentucky, in 2015.

 In 2016, MetaBank announced two acquisitions: EPS Financial in November and Specialty Consumer Services (SCS) in December.
 EPS provides tax-related financial transaction solutions.
 They are headquartered in Easton, Pennsylvania SCS provides consumer tax advance services through its underwriting and loan management system.
 SCS is based in Hurst, Texas.

 Pathward issued debit cards of up to $600 sent to millions of Americans as part of the second round of COVID-19 Economic Impact Payments in January 2021.
 MetaBank acted as the U.S. Treasury's "financial agent" for this purpose.

 Illegal Activities and Fines

-Pathward Bank has agreed to pay about $700,000 in refunds and penalties stemming from an investigation conducted by the New York Attorney General's Office that revealed the bank unlawfully froze customer accounts and illegally transferred money to debt collectors.
+In 2024, Pathward Bank has agreed to pay about $700,000 in refunds and penalties stemming from an investigation conducted by the New York Attorney General's Office that revealed the bank unlawfully froze customer accounts and illegally transferred money to debt collectors.

-Pathward cooperated with the investigation and voluntarily began remedying its practices last year, according to a Wednesday release from NY AG Letitia James's office.
-“We are updating our procedures and are confident that similar issues will not occur going forward,” a Pathward spokesperson said in an email.
-“We empathize with customers adversely affected and will work hard to regain their trust.”

-The bank will refund $79,664 plus interest to about 88 New Yorkers who had funds turned over to debt collectors.
-Pathward is also ordered to pay a penalty of $627,000 for its “illegal and deceptive conduct,” according to the press release.

 In 2025, a victim of the TreasuryDirect fake website scam reportedly had their funds laundered through Pathward Bank.